St James's Church, Llangua: Architecture and description

 The church is built of Old Red Sandstone.
 The tower has a wooden Pyramid cap.The earliest parts of the church are 12th century, including the tub font, though most of the structure dates from the 14th and 15th centuries.
 The two wagon roofs over the chancel and nave are from this period.
 New windows and a vestry were added by Thomas Nicholson of Hereford in 1889.
 Much of the interior was remodeled during the 20th century renovations, and includes a painted partition with four panels which is said to have come from a demolished chapel in Whitford, Devon.

 Friends of Friendless Churches began major repairs to the church in April of 2024, focusing largely on the roof.
 The church has a wagon roof with plaster panels with moulded ribs, characteristic of south-east Wales.
 The weight of the heavy stone roof had caused some trusses to break which had moved the wall-plates out of place and caused the roof to sag.
 All 29 trusses and the wall-plates have been repaired with traditional techniques when possible, and reinforced with steel plates to successfully carry the weight of the reinstated stone-tiled roof covering.
 The stone mullions to the windows were repairs and glazing repairs to the windows were completed.
 The repairs also included raking out old cement pointing and repointing the interior and exterior with lime mortar.
 The interior was kept an off-white whilst the exterior was limewashed in a pale pink to reflect the colouring of the local clay-soil.
-The repairs were completed and the church reopened to visitors in May of 2025.
+The repairs were completed and the church reopened to visitors in June 2025.